 Is it for you?

 Are you interested in becoming a clinical leader within the hospital medical workforce working to improve the quality of patient care?
-The University of Newcastle, in collaboration with the NSW Ministry of Health, has developed the Master of Clinical Medicine (Leadership and Management) in response to growing international recognition of the generalist role.
+The University of Newcastle, in collaboration with the NSW Ministry of Health and the NSW Health Education and Training Institute has developed the Master of Clinical Medicine (Leadership and Management) in response to growing international recognition of the generalist role.